markdoc/docs/pages/docs/nextjs.md

 ## Built-in Next.js tags

-Earlier in this guide, we discussed customizing nodes and tags.
-It's also important to call out that the Next.js plugin provides custom components out of the box, and each of these components accessible via tags that you can add to your schema. **TODO: Mike we need to clean this up.**
+Next.js provides custom components out of the box, and each of these components is accessible via tags that you can add to your schema.
+To add components, export from a file in the `/markdoc/` directory.
+For example:

 ```js
 // markdoc/Next.markdoc.js